A+

 reset

-At age 17, Angela moved to an aged care facility.
-Angela describes this not as living but as “pure hell”.
-She felt angry, trapped and incredibly sad that this was her life.
+At the age of 17, Angela reluctantly moved into an aged care facility, which she described as “pure hell”.
+She felt trapped, angry and incredibly sad that this was her life.

 We, young people, still deserve every chance to live a full life, give it our best and not be given a life sentence and be left to live with those who are dying… “